 The primary purpose of the Inventory of Candidate Proficiencies is to provide students with feedback regarding relevant candidate proficiencies.
 Ratings do not positively or negatively affect the course grade.
-The instructor submits student ratings for students who perform below the "2" level to the Coordinator of Assessment and Evaluation who is responsible for keeping track of students' ratings on the Alabama Quality Teaching Standards throughout their programs.
+The instructor submits each student's ratings to the Coordinator of Assessment and Evaluation who is responsible for keeping track of students' ratings on the Alabama Quality Teaching Standards throughout their programs.
+If a student receives one or more ratings below 2, the instructor notifies the student's department head and the student's program coordinator to alert them to specific concerns that may require attention.
 The e-mail is copied to the student.
-Students whose performance is at or above the level of "2" will not receive specific feedback at the end of the semester.
-Students who would like specific feedback regarding the level of performance in the candidate proficiencies listed below should request an appointment with the instructor.